Monday 8 July 2024

 New inspection of the Stainsby beck sacrificial site 14 years later.

-Today after 12 years i am exploring the Stainsby beck area i excavated many ancient bones and artifacts, including human bones, from what is in my mind most certainly a prehistoric sacrificial site related to the exposure of the Cleveland Dyke.
-My findings after many floods will be posted later today.
+This Easter holidays after 12 years i am returning to the Stainsby beck area where over 15 years i have excavated many ancient bones and artefacts, including human bones, from what is in my mind most certainly a prehistoric sacrificial site related to the exposure of the Cleveland Dyke.
+My findings after many floods will be posted soon after my visit.
 The two images below show the huge Cervus Elephus Antler piece and it excavation at the site from 12 years ago.

 Thursday 17 June 2021